God did not create us to live in constant debt.

-Case in point, my mother just celebrated her 90th birthday.
-I bought her a Teddy Bear, a soft, cushy little bear that was the hit of her birthday celebration.
-Seeing my 90-year-old mother and my 84-year-old aunt playfully fight over the bear was a joy to behold.
-It wasn’t an expensive gift, I wish it could have been more, but it hit her heart, and that is what mattered.
+Case in point, when my mother celebrated her 90th birthday, I bought her a squishy soft teddy bear.
+It was the hit of her birthday celebration.
+Seeing my 90-year-old mother and my 84-year-old aunt playfully fight over that bear was a joy to behold.
+I couldn’t afford a more expensive gift for her special day, but it hit her heart, which is what mattered.

 I am faithful in tithing to my local church and regularly give to other ministries.
 My motivation is always to bless God and His people first.
 Through my discipline of giving, God can bless me in return.

 Excellent Christian websites, books, and teaching series will give you sound financial advice on cutting your debt load.
 Dave Ramsey and Stephen DeSilva are just a couple of trusted financial advisors with internet resources.
 I am sure there are many others out there.

 If you are in debt, don’t live in secret shame.
 Seek prayer from those you trust and actively seek financial mentors.
 Ask the Lord to draw you toward those who show godly character in their interactions.
 Choose those who live their lives from the foundation of integrity and wisdom.
 These brothers and sisters in Christ likely prosper in their finances because of their wise decisions.